 Choosing a pathway is one thing; deciding where to study next is quite another.
-Year 11 Leavers can attend a sixth form attached to a school (their own or a new school), a further education college, an independent training provider, complete an apprenticeship with an employer or carry out a supported internship.
+Year 11 Leavers can attend a sixth form attached to a school (their own or a new school), a further education college, an independent training provider, or complete an apprenticeship with an employer.
 Each option will differ in the subjects, courses or placements on offer.
-"Have you thought about where you would like to study or work when you leave school?
-Shall we look at the options together?"